myparcelnl/delivery-options-2.x/README.md

   }
 };

-// Trigger this event on the document to tell the checkout to update.
+// Trigger this event on the document to tell the delivery options to update.
-// Usually only needed on initializing and when the address changes. document.dispatchEvent(new Event('myparcel_update_checkout'));
+// Usually only needed on initializing and when the address changes. document.dispatchEvent(new Event('myparcel_update_delivery_options'));
 ```

 ### All options